chrispittman/angular-taglist/README.md

 angular-taglist
 ===============

 An Angular directive for editing lists of freeform tags.
+Inspired by [xoxco's jQuery plugin](https://github.com/xoxco/jQuery-Tags-Input).

+Have a bug report, a suggestion, or a pull request?
+Please send it our way!

 Examples
 --------